tektutor/qt-jan-2024/Day1/README.md

 ## What is Qt?
 - Qt is C++ GUI Framework
-- this is a cross-platform framework that supports Linux, Windows, Mac OS-X, Android, ios, Embedded Systems
+- cross-platform framework that supports Linux, Windows, Mac OS-X, Android, ios, Embedded Systems
 - developed by the Qt company
 - Qt framework is available in 2 flavours
   - Qt Opensource